syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 **List of Namespaces**

-Below are the list of namespaces to be added on top of the main class inside `**RelationalService.svc.cs**` file.
+Following are the list of namespaces to be added on top of the main class inside `**RelationalService.svc.cs**` file.

 {% highlight c# %}